-Geelong Lutheran College teaches the Australian Curriculum (ACARA) and Christian Studies according to the CSCF (Christian Studies Curriculum Framework) as recommended by the Lutheran Church of Australia.
+Geelong Lutheran College teaches the Australian Curriculum (ACARA) and Christian Studies according to the CSCF (Christian Studies Curriculum Framework) as outlined by Lutheran Education Australia.

 All curricula are underpinned and informed by the Lutheran Lifelong Qualities for Learners.